Have you been wondering if eating pistachios in pregnancy are beneficial to you and baby?

 One serving size of pistachios contains 161 calories, 13 grams of fat, 8 grams of carbohydrates, and 6 grams of protein.

-They are high in vitamin B6, phosphorus, potassium, thiamine (B1), and copper.
+There are many benefits of pistachios including, they are high in vitamin B6, phosphorus, potassium, thiamine (B1), and copper.

-Benefits of pistachios in pregnancy
+Benefits of eating pistachio nuts in pregnancy

 Pistachios while pregnant specifically have been studied with benefits in preventing gestational diabetes which we will explore more below (5).